 How will the school support my child and who will oversee, plan and work with my child and how often?

 - The subject teacher will oversee, plan and work with each student with special educational needs in their class to ensure that progress in every area is made.

-- The SENCO oversees all support and progress of any student requiring additional support across the school.
+- The SENDCO oversees all support and progress of any student requiring additional support across the school.

 Who will explain this to me?

-- The SENCO or a Mentor of the Special Educational Needs team will explain provision to parents/carers and will discuss your child’s needs, support and progress regularly.
+- The SENDCO or a member of the Special Educational Needs team will explain provision to parents/carers and will discuss your child’s needs, support and progress regularly.

-- For further information the SENCO is available to discuss support in more detail.
+- For further information the SENDCO is available to discuss support in more detail.

 How are Governors involved and what are their responsibilities?

-- One of the Governors is responsible for Special Educational Needs and meets regularly with the SENCO.
+- One of the Governors is responsible for Special Educational Needs and meets regularly with the SENDCO.
 They also report to the Governors to keep all informed.

 - The Governors agree priorities for Special Educational Needs spending with the overall aim that all students receive the support they need in order to make progress.